SA Calls for Emfuleni To Be Dissolved After R640 Million Returns Unspent

 What has been happening in Emfuleni?

-Emfuleni has been plagued with issues which Briefly News has reported on in the past.
+Emfuleni has been plagued by issues which Briefly News has reported on in the past.
 In 2023, an Emfuleni municipality employee who went AWOL reportedly earned a salary since 2019 and earned R65,351 a month, including a car and cellphone allowance.

 The municipality's mayor, Sipho Radebe, was held hostage in 2024 from going to work by residents who were disillusioned with the shoddy road and storm drainage infrastructure in Tshepong.
 The mayor eventually engaged the community and they let him go.